jbcodeforce/db-play/docs/index.md

     ```sql
     select count(*) from film where  rating = 'R' and replacement_cost between 5 and 15;
     ```

 * How many films have the word Truman somewhere in the title?

     ```sql
     select count(*) from film where title ilike '%truman%';
     ```

-* which staff member processes the biggest number of transaction
+* Which staff member processes the biggest number of transactions?

     ```sql
     select staff_id, count(amount) from  payment group by  staff_id;
     ```

-* what is the avg replacement cost per film rating
+* What is the avg replacement cost per film rating?

     ```sql
     select rating, round(avg(replacement_cost),2) from  film group by  rating;
     ```

-* Customer elligible for platinium status having more than 40 transactions
+* Customer eligible for platinum status having more than 40 transactions

     ```sql
     select customer_id, count(amount) from  payment group by  customer_id having count(amount) >= 40 ORDER by count(amount);